-Deputy Prime Minister and Minister of Construction, Transport and Infrastructure, Government of the Republic of Serbia
+Deputy Prime Minister and Minister of Mining and Energy, Government of the Republic of Serbia

-She is the author and co-author of four books in the field of energy and sustainable development.
-She has published more than two hundred papers on the problems and possibilities of the development of the Serbian energy sector.
+She authored and co-authored four books in the area of energy and sustainable development.
+She has published more than two hundred papers on the issues and possibilities of Serbian energy sector.
 She has completed a specialist course in modern anti-corruption methodology, for which she holds a certificate from the Canadian International Development Agency (CIDA).

-She was twice elected "Reformer of the Year" in the selection of the National Alliance for Local Economic Development (NALED) is one of the most significant ones.
-She received this award for the first time in 2014 for comprehensive construction licensing reforms, and the second award, "Reformer of 2016", was awarded to her for decade of reforms in this area.
+She was twice elected "Reformer of the Year" in the selection of the National Alliance for Local Economic Development (NALED).
+She first received the award in 2014 for comprehensive reforms in the issuance of construction permits, and the second time the "Reformer of the Year 2016" award was given to her for comperhensive reforms in this area.

-She is the winner of the international award "Person of the Year and the Best Minister for the Year 2018", which is awarded to the most successful person in the region, which was awarded to her in July 2018 in Sarajevo.
+She is the winner of the international award "Person of the Year and Best Minister for 2018", which is awarded to the most successful personalities in the region.

 She is a member of the Management Board of the Development Fund.
-She is the founder of NGO Women's Government, a member of the European Movement in Serbia and the East West Bridge organization, and one of the founders of the Congress of Serbian-American Friendship.
-She set up the initiative "Let's employ a thousand women in rural areas", which is implemented by the Coordination Body for Gender Equality in cooperation with Ethno-Network and NALED.
+She is the founder of the NGO Women's Government, a member of the European Movement in Serbia and the East West Bridge organization, and one of the founders of the Congress of Serbian-American Friendship.
+She set up the initiative "Let's employ a thousand women in rural areas", which is implemented by the Coordination Body for Gender Equality in cooperation with the Ethno-Network and NALED.
 At the end of 2019, she was elected a member of the Council of Employers of the Faculty of Economics, University of Belgrade.